aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	}
 	```

-1. You additionally need to integrate the sign-in capability to use AWS Amplify and Cognito by finding and replacing the following methods within the `/website/src/auth/SignIn.js` file with the code below then save your changes.
+1. You additionally need to integrate the sign-in capability to use AWS Amplify and Cognito by finding and replacing the following methods within the `/website/src/auth/SignIn.js` file with the code below **then save your changes**.

     ```
     async onSubmitForm(e) {